Site Map

 Treatment

 The goal of treatment is to control pain.
-The most effective drugs are antiseizure medicines such as carbamazepine.
+The most effective medicines are antiseizure medicines such as carbamazepine.
 Antidepressants may help certain people.

 In severe cases, when pain is difficult to treat, surgery to take pressure off the glossopharyngeal nerve may be needed.
 This is called microvascular decompression.
 The nerve can also be cut (rhizotomy).
 Both surgeries are effective.
 If a cause of the neuralgia is found, treatment should control the underlying problem.